Student Walkouts Set for Tuesday in Protest of Gun Violence - NewsBreak

 Student Walkouts Set for Tuesday in Protest of Gun Violence

 UNDATED -- Students in Minnesota and across the country are set to stage walkouts Tuesday in protest against gun violence.
-It comes in the wake of last week's mass...wjon.com
+It comes in the wake of last week's mass...1037theloon.com

 UNDATED -- Students in Minnesota and across the country are set to stage walkouts Tuesday in protest against gun violence.
-It comes in the wake of last week's mass...wjon.com
+It comes in the wake of last week's mass...1037theloon.com